McCoyGroup/Psience/docs/Psience/Data/Surfaces/PotentialSurface.md

 </div>

 Loads dipoles from a Gaussian log file and builds a potential surface by interpolating.
 Obviously this only really works if we have a subset of "scan" coordinates, so at this stage the user is obligated to furnish a function that'll take a set of Cartesian coordinates and convert them to "scan" coordinates.
 Coordinerds can be helpful with this, as it provides a convenient syntax for Cartesian <-> ZMatrix conversions.
+- `:returns`: `_`
+    >
 - `log_file`: `str`
     >a Gaussian log file to pull from
-- `:returns`: `_`
-    >No description...

 <a id="Psience.Data.Surfaces.PotentialSurface.get_fchk_values" class="docs-object-method">&nbsp;</a>
 ```python